CommieDwarf/Draughts/README.md

 ![alt draughts](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQURULun4O52dGSop6oEOMC22d2FnaOjkAhrg&usqp=CAU "draughts")

 # One of my first project written in React.
-Front-end, server with engine and bot is written by me 100% from scratch.
+Front-end and server with engine and bot is written by me 100% from scratch.

 # Draughts
 ## Game modes